-The depreciation expense is the amount that was claimed for the reference year.
+Capital assets typically last for multiple years, so the cost of using an asset must be allocated over the life of the asset.
+In taxes and accounting, this is done through "depreciation".
 It is not counted as a cash expense for the year.
 Since it is not a cash expense, depreciation and capital expenses are not double counted.